Providing loving care to young children helps them to be mentally healthy.

 Your baby’s brain grows and changes a lot during early childhood (0-6 years).

-By the time your child is four years old, her brain is already 90% of the size of an adult’s brain.
+By the time your child is four years old, their brain is already 90% of the size of an adult’s brain.
 The connections within your child’s brain also strengthen during this time.
-These connections help your child’s brain talk to different parts of the brain and the rest of her body.
+These connections help your child’s brain talk to different parts of the brain and the rest of their body.

 Adults have an opportunity to influence brain development in good ways and in bad ways.
 There are many things that you can do to help your child’s brain grow and develop in a healthy way.